-Tools of the Trade: Find a RV Friendly Gas Station
+Tools of the Trade: Find an RV Friendly Gas Station

 In Google Maps, you can plan out your trip from home to the campground and then drag the end destination point on the map backward (route in reverse) until you get to your mileage limit.
-Once you do that, see what RV friendly gas stations are in the vicinity (preferable closer to home).
+Once you do that, see what RV-friendly gas stations are in the vicinity (preferably closer to home).
 This information will start to give you some of your fueling options.

 What I typically do next is to turn on the satellite tab for the map and see what the station physically looks like from an aerial perspective.
 Is there enough room to easily pull into the station?
 Are the pumps spread out?
 Are there semi-trucks in the parking lot?
 If it looks promising, I open up the street view and pretend that I’m driving down the road.
 How comfortable would I be pulling into the station?
-This information will give you a down and dirty idea of whether this is a RV friendly gas station could work for you.
+This information will give you a down-and-dirty idea of whether this RV-friendly gas station could work for you.
 If I am not comfortable, I move on to the next one.

-A rule of thumb is that your best bet for finding a RV friendly gas station will be along major highways or in populated areas where semi-trucks typically travel.
+A rule of thumb is that your best bet for finding an RV-friendly gas station will be along major highways or in populated areas where semi-trucks typically travel.
 If you’re primarily traveling along an interstate, most exits will have suitable options for you.
 If it’s a toll road with dedicated service stations, you’re all set.
 Anywhere that services diesel rigs will most likely work for you and your RV.

-Another good tool is the phone app, Gas Buddy.
-This app is primarily used for finding the best gas prices, but there is a great feature that allows you to filter out stations for your fuel type, truck stops, and other features.
+Another good tool is the phone app Gas Buddy.
+This app is primarily used for finding the best gas prices, but a great feature allows you to filter out stations for your fuel type, truck stops, and other features.
 Tuck Stops are a good criterion if maneuvering in and out is your top concern.

 Tips for those “Oh No!” moments

-- Do not try to enter a small convenient store-type station with tight turns and no options to back up.
+- Do not try to enter a small convenience store-type station with tight turns and no options to back up.

-- Pull your rig over somewhere safe and do some searching on Google Maps to see viable options down the road.
+- Pull your rig over somewhere safe and search on Google Maps to see viable options down the road.

 - Take it slow.
-If you find a less than an ideal station, don’t rush.
-Take a deep breath and don’t worry about people watching or other cars beeping at you because they’re impatient.
+If you find a less-than-ideal station, don’t rush.
+Take a deep breath; don’t worry about people watching or other cars beeping at you because they’re impatient.

 - Have a spotter: Ask your co-pilot to get out of the vehicle and guide you, just as they may when pulling into a campsite.